 The three hour event will be a combination of a "World We Want" discussion and a treasure hunt.

 By "World We Want," I am referring to events held a few years ago in relation to the United Nations Foundation's The World We Want campaign.
 In rooms throughout the world, people were seated at tables with each table marked with a sign for a different issue.
-The people at the tables were asked "What kind of world do you want to live in?" and they were instructed to conduct their conversation with their table's issue in mind.
+The people at the tables were asked to describe the world that they want to live in and they were instructed to conduct their conversation with their table's issue in mind.

-Our UN Day discussion will be a modified version of a World We Want event combined with our UNA-Orlando New Neighbors Project.
-With this in mind, we would make sure to allow time for everyone in the room to get to know each other even though most will arrive as total strangers.
+Our UN Day discussion on October 28th will be a modified version of a World We Want event and, as is common with all of our events, we will make sure to allow time for everyone in the room to get to know each other even though most will arrive as total strangers.

-As people enter the room, we can arrange their seating based on a region of the world whether it is a place where they were born or spent much of their life or it is just a place that they are particularly fond of for any reason.
+As people enter the room, we will arrange their seating based on a region of the world whether it is a place they were born or spent much of their life or it is just a place that they are particularly fond of for any reason.

 For example, people from Mexico, Colombia, Venezuela, or Argentina would be seated together in a Central and South America section.
 People from Vietnam, Malaysia, and Indonesia would be seated in a Southeast Asia section.
 People from Ireland, Austria, and Lithuania would be seated in a Europe section, and so on.
 For people born and raised in the U.S., we could have sections for the Northeast, the Pacific Northwest, the Great Lakes, and so on.
 We'd even have a section for that rare breed of born-and-raised Floridians.

-Following an issue-based discussion, people attending the event would be moved outside where we will conduct the first portion of a "treasure hunt."
-Teams would move station to station with instructions given in a different language at each station.
+Following the issue-based discussion inside, people attending the event will move outside where we will conduct the first portion of a "treasure hunt."
+Teams will move station to station with instructions given in a different language at each station.
 This is an incentive for everyone to form into teams with the most number of languages represented within their team.

-People returning to the room will be seated differently than they were earlier.
+Returning to the room, people will be seated differently than they were earlier.
 I still haven't settled on a seating arrangement for this middle session, but the discussion will be the same premise as the earlier session.

 Everyone will move outside to finish the treasure hunt.

-Returning to the room a final time, we would arrange the seating based on the Orlando neighborhood where each person lives.
+Returning to the room a final time, we seating will be based on the Orlando neighborhood where each person lives.
 While the earlier seating by geo-region allowed people from other parts of the world to get to know each other based on their former home, this final seating will allow people to get to know each other based on their proximity to each other now.